 Imbros Gorge is the second most popular gorge for hikers in Crete after the gorge of Samaria.
 It is a good alternative to Samaría gorge, being only half as long and rather easy to walk.
 You can also bring along children.

-Imbros Gorge is a 11 km long canyon located near Hora Sfakion in southern Crete, the Mediterranean island.
+Imbros Gorge is a 11 km long canyon located near Hora Sfakion in southern Crete.
 It runs parallel to Samariá Gorge, its narrowest part has 1.60 m and it ends at the village of Kommitádes (8 km/ 650 m for hiking).
-The Imbros village (aka Nimbros) is located at an altitude of 780 meters and is at the South end of the fertile plain of Askyfou.
+The Imbros village (aka Nimbros) is located at an altitude of 780 meters and is at the south end of the fertile plain of Askyfou.

-The legend tells that two brother were banished from Imbros, Turkey and lived in the Imbros village in Crete.
+The legend tells that two brother were banished from Imbros in Turkey and went to live in the Imbros village in Crete.

 - The entrance fee is €2.

 - Easy to pass, it has no dangerous points and you don’t need a guide with you.

 - Since it’s not a long trail only a short time is needed, ideal for those who can’t walk for many hours.

 - You can pass the gorge all year round except when it’s raining or snowing heavily.